 (MSC.302/A) lowest priority of an alert.
 Awareness of a condition which does not warrant an alarm or warning condition, but still requires attention out of the ordinary consideration of the situation or of given information.

 Class

-Description of a set of objects that share the same attributes, operations, methods, relationships, and semanctics.
+Description of a set of objects that share the same attributes, operations, methods, relationships, and semantics.